“I was scared, but I knew it had to be done.”

 Palmisano’s process started with a simple recommendation to undergo genetic testing from her cousin, an ovarian cancer survivor who was diagnosed early and able to combat her condition.
 In fact, it was that same cousin who effectively initiated all the women in her family to get tested.
 In both instances, Palmisano and her cousin tested positive for the specific BRCA2 gene, which increases the likelihood of cancer in the ovaries as well as the breast.

 “Once I knew my cousin had tested positive, and my own sister came back negative, I basically knew then I should brace myself for a positive result for the BRCA gene,” recalls Palmisano.
 “I decided to go to my primary care doctor and my gynecologist to share my family history and determine the next steps.
-They immediately recommended I visit the DMG High Risk Breast Clinic.
+They immediately recommended I visit the High Risk Breast Clinic.
 I was very impressed with my experience there.”

-At DMG’s High Risk Breast Clinic, an on-staff genetic counselor assists patients with the initial screening and testing process.
+At Duly’s High Risk Breast Clinic, an on-staff genetic counselor assists patients with the initial screening and testing process.
 At a patient’s first appointment, they complete a detailed questionnaire about their personal and family health history and receive a physical exam by a breast surgeon.
 The clinic team then works with the patient to suggest a comprehensive care plan that is specific to their needs.

-An initial DMG High Risk Breast Clinic visit will last approximately one hour and include a clinical breast exam, review of personal medical and family history, and will also evaluate the overall level of risk, followed by making risk-reducing strategies available.
+An initial High Risk Breast Clinic visit will last approximately one hour and include a clinical breast exam, review of personal medical and family history, and will also evaluate the overall level of risk, followed by making risk-reducing strategies available.
 In addition, patients will be informed of research studies they may qualify for, along with detailed information about other support and services available.